jfallmann/MONSDA/docs/source/tutorial.rst

     zcat Ecoli_trans.gtf.gz |perl -wlane 'BEGIN{%ids}{if($_=~/^#/){print}else{$n=$F[9];$ids{$n}++;$F[11]=substr($n,0,-2)."_".$ids{$n}."\";";print join("\t",@F[0..7],join(" ",@F[8..$#F]))}}'|perl -F'\t' -wlane 'print $_;if($_ !~/^#/){print join("\t",@F[0..1])."\ttranscript\t".join("\t",@F[3..$#F])}'|gzip > Ecoli_trans_fix.gtf.gz

-From this gtf we can now create a fasta file by writing a helper BED file and using *BEDtools* to extract sequences from our genome FASTA file in strand specific manner.
+From this gtf we can now create a FASTA file by writing a helper BED file and using *BEDtools* to extract sequences from our genome FASTA file in strand specific manner.
 We then only need to clean up the name tag as follows:

 .. code-block:: bash